gandhirahul/Skeleton-Website/README.md

 	  },
-7. On Windows, use this command: SET DEBUG=express-learning-tutorial:* & npm run devstart On Mac OS X or Linux, use this command: DEBUG=express-learning-tutorial:* npm run devstart or simply use npm devstart
+7. On Windows, use this command: SET DEBUG=express-learning-tutorial:* & npm run devstart On Mac OS X or Linux, use this command: DEBUG=express-learning-tutorial:* npm run devstart or simply use npm run devstart
 8. Load http://localhost:3000/ in your browser and enjoy !!!